BroadbandForum/obuspa/QUICK_START_GUIDE.md

 * VENDOR_PRODUCT_CLASS - The value of Device.DeviceInfo.ProductClass
 * VENDOR_MANUFACTURER - The value of Device.DeviceInfo.Manufacturer
 * VENDOR_MODEL_NAME - The value of Device.DeviceInfo.ModelName
+* SYSTEM_CERT_PATH - Location of file or directory containing certificates.
+These are reported in Device.Security.Certificate and not used in OB-USP-AGENT's trust store (use '-t' option to specify trust store certificates).

 ## Extending the Data Model